 Who We Are

-The Election Administration of Georgia is an independent administrative body, which, within its authority, is free of any influence from other state bodies and acts according to the Constitution (of Georgia) and the Electoral Code of Georgia.
+The Election Administration of Georgia is an administrative body, which, within its authority, is independent from other state bodies and operates in accordance with the legislation of Georgia.

 The Election Administration of Georgia is composed of:

 The supreme body of Election Administration of Georgia is the CEC, which, within its authority, manages and controls all levels of election commissions.
 The CEC is composed of a Chairperson and 11 members.
 The CEC Chairperson simultaneously is a member of the CEC.
 The Parliament of Georgia elects five members of the CEC, on the recommendation of the President of Georgia, while political unions appoint six members as set by the rule of the Organic law of Georgia "Election Code of Georgia".
 The term of office of the CEC Chairperson and CEC members appointed by the Parliament is five years.
 The organization and conduction of fair, credible, transparent elections is ensured by CEC’s Secretariat, which, with help of its structural units, carries out organizational, legal and technical support of election administration and support to the CEC.